ankohanse/hass-dab-pumps/README.md

 Therefore it is recommended to create a separate account within DAB Pumps DConnect that is specific for this HA integration.
 - Create a fresh email address specifically for Home Assistant at gmail, outlook or another provider.
 - Register this email address in the DAB Pumps DConnect website.
 Go to  [internetofpumps.com](https://internetofpumps.com/).
 Select 'Professional Users' and 'Open DConnect', or one of the apps.
 - Then, while logged in into DAB Pumps DConnect using your normal account, go to 'installation settings' and under 'manage permissions' press 'Add member' to invite the newly created email account.
-Access level 'Customer' should be sufficient.
+Access level 'Installer' is recommended to be able to use all features of the integration.

 ## Installation